 Pupils where absence is regular and unexplained or unauthorised, will be invited in to attend the attendance clinic.
-These are run by the Executive headteacher, the school attendance officer and Nottingham City Council's Education Welfare Officer.
 Following this meeting parents and carers will receive a summary letter and an attendance contract will be signed by both school and the parent alongside an agreed monitoring period.